Antonio Garrido (golfer)

 Antonio Garrido (born 2 February 1944) is a Spanish professional golfer.
 He won five times on the European Tour and twice on the European Senior Tour.
-He played in the 1979 Ryder Cup, the first Ryder Cup in which Continental European golfers were eligible to play.
+He played in the 1979 Ryder Cup, the first Ryder Cup in which continental European golfers were eligible to play.

-Professional career
+Career

 Garrido played on the European Tour from its first official season in 1972 and won five tournaments between 1972 and 1986.
 He is notable for winning the first ever official European Tour event, the 1972 Spanish Open.
 His best year was 1977 when he won the Madrid Open and the Benson & Hedges International Open and finished third on the Order of Merit.
 That same season he teamed up with Seve Ballesteros to win the World Cup of Golf for Spain, finishing three strokes ahead of the Philippines.
 Following this World Cup success he received an invitation to play in the 1978 Masters Tournament, where he missed the cut.
 In 1979, when players from Continental Europe became eligible to play in the Ryder Cup, Garrido and Ballesteros were the only two Continental Europe to compete.

 Garrido played on the European Senior Tour from 1994.
 He was particularly successful from 1994 to 1999, never finishing lower than 11th in the Order of Merit, winning twice, the 1994 Shell Scottish Seniors Open and the 1997 Lawrence Batley Seniors, and being a runner-up 12 times.